roitraining/kbernetes-onboard/setup/README.md

 Guidance for setting up and running the app locally are at the bottom of this file.
 The backend api is a simple node application using express.
 The frontend is a python3 flask application.

-Regardless of whether you demo locally at the beginning, or exclusively in cloud shell, you will need to set up a cloud  project and configure it appropriately.
+Regardless of whether you demo locally at the beginning, or exclusively in cloud shell, you will need to follow the instructions below to set up a cloud  project and configure it appropriately.
 There are helpful setup scripts, but some steps cannot, at time of writing, be scripted.

 # Prerequisites before you do anything at all:

-You must have all of the following available:
+You must have all of the following:

 1. A domain you control where you can add DNS entries (this is required for authentication using firebase)
 2. The ability to create GCP projects
 3. At least 3GB space available in cloud shell - some demos use large docker images (you might be able to get away with less if you delete as you go)
-4. You must have a docker id/login
+4. A docker id/login

 # Prerequisites before you run the setup script: